tridactyl/tridactyl/design.md

 Prior art:

     * pentadactyl/vimperator - dying with XUL
-    * cVim
+    * cVim/vimium
-    * vimfx - no ex commands
+    * vimfx - transitioning to WebExtensions, but no ex commands
-    * qutebrowser/zathura - see standalone route.
+    * qutebrowser/jumanji - see standalone route.

 ## Standalone route

 Some small browsers exist that use webkit/webengine for the heavy lifting.
-Two notable examples even have vim-like interfaces: qutebrowser and zathura's cousin.
+Two notable examples even have vim-like interfaces: qutebrowser and jumanji.

 Extending them *might* be easy, depending on the quality of the existing code base.
 We also need to evaluate these projects for maintainability: they're obviously going to have much less development power.